Clemson-MSE/HemeLB-Carpentries/_episodes/01-why-bother-with-performance.md

 ## What is software performance?

-Before getting into the software side of things, lets take a few steps back.
 The concept of performance is generic and can apply to many factors in our lives, such as our own physical and mental performance.
 With *software performance* the emphasis is not on using the most powerful machine, but on how best to utilise the power that you have.

-Say you are the chef in a restaurant and every dish that you do is perfect.
-You would be able to produce a set 7 course meal for a table of 3-6 without too much difficulty.
+Imagine you are the chef in a restaurant and you are able to prepare the perfect dish, every time You are also able to produce a set 7 course meal for a table of 3-6 without too much difficulty.
 If you are catering a conference dinner though, it becomes more difficult, as people would be waiting many hours for their food.
 However, if you could delegate tasks to a team of 6 additional chefs who could assist you (while also communicating with each other), you